 Why is CSA membership beneficial to students?

 Membership to the Canadian Sociological Association (CSA) provides a voice for sociologists in Canada and keeps members informed about the issues facing sociologists.
 Your membership includes access to The Canadian Review of Sociology, a first-class journal for the communication of ideas and research results that are at the core of our disciplines.
 The CSA’s Annual Conference make it possible for our members to meet and discuss academic, research, educational, and administrative matters.
 Our website provides efficient ways for our members to keep in touch.
 Through our administrative and committee structure we provide the means to identify and act on issues of concern to our members.
-Our Guide to Departments (95-96 release is under revision) provides information about faculty/staff and graduate programs in Sociology Departments across Canada.

 The CSA also maintains a variety of contacts with organizations such as l’Association Canadienne des Sociologues et Anthropolgues de Langue Française (ACSALF), the International Sociological Association (ISA), The Canadian Anthropology Society (CASCA), The Atlantic Association of Sociologists and Anthropologists (AASA), the Western Sociological Association (WSA), and the British Sociological Association.